newretirement/fpe-api/README.md

 Given a financial [plan](./datatypes.md#plan), this endpoint runs a simulation that generates a forecast of that plan, consisting of some summary information about the future projection, and a set of time series representing the future periodic values of each account and payment stream involved in the simulation.

 ### ForecastRequest

+This is the top-level request object that is posted to this endpoint.

 | Attribute  | Type | Description |
 | ---------- | ---- | ----------- |